elibarrow/BAE305-LAB6/README.md

 }

 ```
- After completing this part of the lab we then assured the code ran the robot as expected and proceeded to demostrate this to the instructor.
+ After completing this part of the lab we then ensured the code ran the robot as expected and proceeded to demonstrate this to the instructor.

 ## Results ##